ashley-skidmore/prison_to_profession/README.md

 ## Technologies Used

 - **Jupyter Notebook**
-  Used to document the entire data cleaning and analysis process in a step-by-step, interactive format.
+  Used to document the entire data cleaning and analysis process in a step-by-step, interactive format

 - **Python**
-  The main programming language used for all data processing and analysis tasks.
+  The main programming language used for all data processing and analysis tasks

 - **Pandas**
-  Used extensively to load, clean, transform, and merge datasets.
+  Used extensively to load, clean, transform, and merge datasets

 - **NumPy**
-  Helped with simple math operations and made it easier to work with numeric data.
+  Helped with simple math operations and made it easier to work with numeric data

 - **Matplotlib**
-  Provided plotting functionality and was used for custom-styled visualizations throughout the project.
+  Provided plotting functionality and was used for custom-styled visualizations throughout the project

 - **Seaborn**
-  Used alongside Matplotlib to create informative and aesthetically pleasing data visualizations.
+  Used alongside Matplotlib to create informative and aesthetically pleasing data visualizations

 - **Plotly Express**
-  Used to make an interactive scatterplot.
+  Used to make an interactive scatterplot

 - **Plotly Graph Objects**
-  Helped customize the scatterplot by adding hover text, adjusting layout, and making the chart easier to read.
+  Helped customize the scatterplot by adding hover text, adjusting layout, and making the chart easier to read

 - **SQLite**
-  Used to store cleaned data and join datasets efficiently.
+  Used to store cleaned data and join datasets efficiently

 - **OS**
-  Used to manage file paths and ensure plots were saved to the correct directories.
+  Used to manage file paths and ensure plots were saved to the correct directories

 - **Sys**
- Helped the notebooks find and use shared functions saved in a different folder.
+ Helped the notebooks find and use shared functions saved in a different folder

 - **Typing**
-   Helped label what kind of input each function expects, which makes the code easier to understand.
+   Helped label what kind of input each function expects, which makes the code easier to understand

 ---